jhegg/github-desktop-notifier/README.md

 # github-desktop-notifier

-A cross-platform desktop notifier of GitHub activity
+A cross-platform desktop notifier of GitHub activity.